Bubblin-Superbooks/purell/README.markdown

 ```

-The responsibility to paginate `Markdown Compatible HTML` (the sanitized.html file) into a Superbook is left with [h2s](https://github.com/bookiza/h2s).
+The responsibility to paginate the `sanitized.html` into a Superbook is held by [h2s](https://github.com/bookiza/h2s).

 ### License